 Every episode starts and ends in Heaven with an argument or event ocurring that God, portrayed as a large, white haired Pacific Islander with dreadlocks and wearing a lavalava (Traditonal pacific island male dress), who then tells a story to show the people the error of their ways.
 Many characters have appeared in Heaven at the start and end an episode such as Jesus (portrayed as a slightly naive teenager), Genghis Khan, Julius Caesar, Mahatma Gandhi, Marie Antoinette and many others.

 Many guests have starred on the show, most of them being prominent in New Zealand or Pacific culture.
-Some guest stars include: Former All Black Michael Jones, Former New Zealand Prime Minister Helen Clark, Actor Keisha Castle-Hughes, Prince Charles, Rove McManus, Tana Umaga, Scribe, John Campbell, Carol Hirshfeld, and Lucy Lawless.
+Some guest stars include: Former All Black Michael Jones, Former New Zealand Prime Minister Helen Clark, 3 News anchors John Campbell and Carol Hirschfeld, Actor Keisha Castle-Hughes, Charles III (then-Prince of Wales), Rove McManus, Tana Umaga, Scribe, and Lucy Lawless.